 - On receipt of a complaint we will send you a letter acknowledging your complaint within three days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve passing your complaint to our Managing Partner, Marie Dancer, who will review your file and speak to the lawyer responsible for your matter.
+This will include reviewing your file and speaking to the lawyer responsible for your matter.
 We will seek to identify the cause of your complaint and will seek to offer appropriate redress.
 We will analyse if as a result of your complaint we need to make any changes to our policies and procedures and if we have any training needs.

-- Marie Dancer will then offer you the opportunity of a meeting to discuss and hopefully resolve your complaint.
+- Lucie Malins will then offer you the opportunity of a meeting to discuss and hopefully resolve your complaint.
 She will do this within 14 days of sending you the acknowledgement letter.

-- Within three days of a meeting, Marie Dancer will write to you to confirm the outcome of the meeting and any solutions she has agreed with you.
+- Within three days of a meeting, Lucie Malins will write to you to confirm the outcome of the meeting and any solutions she has agreed with you.

-- If you do not want a meeting or if it is not possible to arrange one, Marie Dancer will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If you do not want a meeting or if it is not possible to arrange one, Lucie Malins will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 - If your case and/or complaint are particularly complicated, we may not be able to adhere to the standard timeframe set out in this procedure.
 In these circumstances we will explain this to you and will aim to agree with you a realistic, fair timeframe for investigating your complaint and for responding to you.

-- On receipt of our written response to your complaint, if you remain unsatisfied, you should contact us again and we will arrange for Jonathan Wright or Steve Roberts to review the decision.
-One of these Partners will then review your complaint.
+- On receipt of our written response to your complaint, if you remain unsatisfied, you should contact us again and we will arrange for our Managing Partner, Marie Dancer to review the decision.
 You should request this review within 21 days of receiving the detailed written reply/reply following a meeting.
 If you require additional time to respond, you should make this request within the 21 day period, detailing your reasons and we will seek to agree a suitable extension of time with you.

 - We will write to you within 10 days of receiving your request for a review, providing you with the firm’s final written response about your complaint and explaining our reasons.

-- In the event that a complaint relates to either Marie Dancer/Jonathan Wright/Steve Roberts, then their role in the complaint process will be substituted appropriately by another Partner.
+- In the event that a complaint relates to either Lucie Malins or our Managing Partner, then their role in the complaint process will be substituted appropriately by another Partner.

 What to do if we cannot resolve your complaint.